nodemailer/wildduck/README.md

 ### Step 5\.
 Create an user account

-See see [below](#create-user) for details about creating new user accounts
+See see [below](#http-api) for details about creating new user accounts

-## Manage user
+## HTTP API

-Users can be managed with HTTP requests against Wild Duck API
+Users, mailboxes and messages can be managed with HTTP requests against Wild Duck API

+TODO:

+1. Expose counters (seen/unseen messages, message count in mailbox etc.)
+2. Search messages

 ### POST /user/create